Last updated: 03 Sep 2023

 The Montreal Protocol is widely lauded as a huge environmental success.
 Whilst the damage we have done to the ozone layer has not yet been undone, thanks to this agreement and the collaborative effort of nations around the world, there is scientific evidence that the ozone layer is healing itself and is expected to recover by the middle of this century.

 The Montreal Protocol has also considerably reduced climate warming because many ozone-depleting substances are also potent greenhouse gases that contribute to climate forcing when they accumulate in the atmosphere.
 Montreal Protocol controls have led to a substantial reduction in the emissions of ozone-depleting substances over the last two decades.
-These reduction, while protecting the ozone layer, have the additional benefit of reducing the human contribution to climate change.
+In June 2023, the first WMO Ozone and UV Bulletin showed that the production and consumption of controlled ozone-depleting substances have been phased out up to 99%, thanks to the Montreal Protocol and its amendments.
+These reductions, while protecting the ozone layer, have the additional benefit of reducing the human contribution to climate change.

 The Montreal Protocol can be further strengthened to control ozone-depleting substances and hydrofluorocarbons used as feedstocks to provide additional protection of the stratospheric ozone layer and the climate system while also mitigating plastics pollution.
 The Montreal Protocol can narrow the scope of feedstock exemptions to reduce inadvertent and unauthorized emissions while continuing to exempt production of feedstocks for time-limited, essential uses.
 This upstream approach can be an effective and efficient complement to other efforts to reduce plastic pollution by up to 20% by reducing the production of some feedstock-derived plastics and controlling vinyl chloride and ethylene dichloride, made into PVC.